dantaylor688/dantaylor688.github.io/_posts/2016-11-05-transcritical-bifurcation.md

 ![plane]({{ site.url }}/assets/transcritical/log-lin.png "comparison")

-We have yet to discuss, pitchfork bifurcations.
+We have yet to discuss pitchfork bifurcations.
 It was my intention for that to be the topic of my next post.
 However, I recently started a new job working on the [autonomous car](http://media.gm.com/media/us/en/gm/news.detail.html/content/Pages/news/us/en/2016/mar/0311-cruise.html) at [GM](http://www.gm.com/index.html).
 Because of this, my area of focus will be shifting, so I don't know if my current study of nonlinear dynamics will continue nor do I know what the topic of my next post will be.
 We shall see.